nodejs/caritat/README.md

 The winner is _A_, as it is the candidate that wins the most duels (also called the Condorcet winner).

-It's worth noting that the absolute values in the ballot (100000, 0, and -100000) have no influence on the vote result.
-Only the relative values are important: is it higher, lower, or equal compared to the values of the other candidates.
+It's worth noting that the exact numbers on the ballot (like 100000, 0, and -100000) don't change the result of the vote.
+What really matters is how these numbers stack up against the other candidates' numbers in your ballot: if they are bigger, smaller, or the same.
+The numbers used in the other ballots have no effect on how your ballot is counted.

 In practice, there will be probably more than one voter, and potentially more than three candidates, but the same principles apply: each pair of candidates is evaluated, the candidate that wins the